Cray-HPE/docs-csm/108-NCN-NTP.md

 ## Configure NTP on PIT to your local timezone

 Shasta ships with UTC as the default time zone.
-To change this, you'll need to set an environment variable, as well as `chroot` into the node images and change some files there.
+To change this, you will need to set an environment variable, as well as `chroot` into the node images and change some files there.
 You can find a list of timezones to use in the commands below by running `timedatectl list-timezones`.

 Run the following commands, replacing them with your timezone as needed.